 As the subsurface treatment volume is heated, VOCs will be volatilized and swept from the treatment volume soil and groundwater by steam generation.
 Air, VOC vapors, and steam will be collected from the electrodes and VR wells, which are located throughout the ERH treatment region.
 The electrodes and VR wells are designed to facilitate the recovery of air, VOC vapors, and steam from the subsurface.
-Rotary lobe vacuum blowers provide the vacuum and airflow necessary to recover these media from the subsurface and to move them through the vapor treatment system.
+Two 40 horsepower rotary lobe vacuum blowers will provide the vacuum and airflow necessary to recover these media from the subsurface and to move them through the vapor treatment system.
+Each blower is rated for 900 standard cubic feet per minute (scfm) at 4 inches of Mercury and are sized to maximize the efficiency of the vapor treatment system.